India 5G in 2026: Speed Tests and Coverage Maps

 Coverage: 80-85% of Mumbai, 65-70% of Navi Mumbai/Thane

-Mumbai's coverage is strong in South Mumbai, Bandra, Andheri, Powai, and most of the western suburbs.
-But the density of high-rise buildings creates signal shadow zones where 5G coverage is inconsistent.
-If you are on the 30th floor of a building facing away from the nearest tower, your experience will be very different from someone at street level.
+Mumbai's coverage feels strong in South Mumbai, Bandra, Andheri, Powai, and most western suburbs.
+But here's what the coverage maps won't tell you.
+High-rise density creates shadow zones where 5G becomes wildly inconsistent.
+On the 30th floor of a building facing away from the nearest tower, your experience won't remotely match someone at street level.
+I suspect the carriers know this and just don't talk about it.

 Bangalore